 - If using flour tortillas, heat them on each side in a small skillet with a little bit of oil.
 You can also heat them in the microwave, but they won't crisp up that way.

 - Remove the chicken from the pan and set aside.
-If the sauce is still runny, simmer it for 1-2 minutes until it's thickened.
-Otherwise, pour the sauce right over the chicken.
-Let cool for a few minutes, then shred the chicken and layer your tacos with the toppings.
-Serve with extra sauce from the chicken and top with sour cream.
+If the sauce is still runny, simmer it for 1-2 minutes until it's thickened and remove from the heat immediately.
+Let the chicken cool for a few minutes, then shred the chicken and place in a large bowl.
+Pour the sauce right over the chicken.
+Serve with extra sauce from the chicken and top with sour cream, cheese, cilantro, and lime.